Counselling - D6003

 At a glance

 For students enrolled via off-campus mode, EDF5530 Counselling skills for individuals, couples and groups requires compulsory attendance at a 3-day (20-hour) residential school on the Clayton campus.
+In 2021, this is scheduled in April.
+In Semester 1 2021, students who are unable to travel to the Clayton campus due to travel restrictions or medical reasons will have the option to attend all classes in this unit remotely (online).

 This course is delivered in Hong Kong and Singapore through our partner Kaplan.
 For information about course delivery, applications and fees please visit the Kaplan Hong Kong or Kaplan Singapore website.